César Vallejo

-César Abraham Vallejo Mendoza (March 16, 1892 – April 15, 1938) was a Peruvian poet, writer, playwright, and journalist.
+César Abraham Vallejo Mendoza (/es-419/; (Note: In isolation, Vallejo is pronounced /es-419/ in Spanish.)
+March 16, 1892 – April 15, 1938) was a Peruvian poet, writer, playwright, and journalist.
 Although he published only two books of poetry during his lifetime, he is considered one of the great poetic innovators of the 20th century in any language.
 Thomas Merton called him "the greatest universal poet since Dante".
 The late British poet, critic and biographer Martin Seymour-Smith, a leading authority on world literature, called Vallejo "the greatest twentieth-century poet in any language."
 He was a member of the intellectual community called North Group formed in the Peruvian north coastal city of Trujillo.

 Clayton Eshleman and José Rubia Barcia's translation of The Complete Posthumous Poetry of César Vallejo won the National Book Award for translation in 1979.

 Some of his poems have been set to music by the Indonesian composer and pianist Ananda Sukarlan, premiered by the Peruvian baritone Rudi-Fernandez Cardenas with the composer himself on the piano, and have since entered the repertoire of vocal music for baritone and piano.